-Time and time again, Florida's voters have made their support for policies meant to encourage the spread of rooftop solar clear.
+Time and time again, Florida's voters have made our support CLEAR, for policies meant to encourage the spread of rooftop solar.
 In 2016 voters rejected the utility-driven "Amendment 1", which would have prohibited the subsidization of solar energy, and approved 'Amendment 4', which provided tax exemptions for rooftop solar customers.

-Florida is in the middle of a public health and economic crisis.
+Florida is in the middle of climate disruption and public health and economic crises.
 Undermining the rights of solar customers to receive full compensation for the power they produce will hurt jobs and take money out of people's pockets.
 Now is not the time to create more uncertainty by changing the fundamental economic landscape of the solar industry.
+The climate emergency can be mitigated by reducing fossil fuel emissions, as I'm sure you are aware.
+Solar is a bib part of this.